1Ridwan/cicd-custom/README.md

-# I will be creating a custom pipeline in this repo
+# I will be creating a custom action in this repo